Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Summary and Discussion

-This observation has motivated us to consider in Section \ref{ChapterNonBindingFutility} the second type of designs without a binding futility stop, which allow to decide based on the pilot data whether to apply for conditional registration or waive this application, and continue with a study for direct permanent registration.
-The presented designs are valid due to a strict control of the type I error rate.
+This observation has motivated us to consider in Section~\ref{ChapterNonBindingFutility} the second type of designs without a binding futility stop, which allow to decide based on the pilot data whether to apply for conditional registration or abstain from this application, and continue with a study for direct permanent registration.
+The presented designs can be considered for all a priori effect assumptions and are valid due to a strict control of the type I error rate.
 A prior announcement to the authorities of such a data-dependent mid-trial decision in advance ensures transparency.
 This appears to us to be an approach that is acceptable in a regulatory environment.
-Two different types of adaptive designs are presented in Section \ref{ChapterNonBindingFutility}.
-The first type is based on a specific conditional error function selected for the fast-track, which is then extended by the possibility of skipping the conditional registration.
+Two different types of adaptive designs are presented in Section~\ref{ChapterNonBindingFutility}.
+The first type is based on a specific conditional error function selected for the fast-track route, which is then extended by the possibility of skipping the conditional registration.
 The inverse normal method and Fisher's product test are considered.
-The second type of design is based on the Müller and Schäfer method \cite{muller2001adaptive}.
+The second type of design is based on the approach of Müller and Schäfer \cite{muller2001adaptive}.
 Starting with a test for direct permanent registration, the possibility of deciding data-dependent whether to apply for conditional registration is integrated.
-This is formalised by the conditional error function $A_Z$.
+This is formalized by the conditional error function $A_Z$.
 Mathematically, the considered types of designs only differ in the way the conditional error function is selected.
 For the first type of design, the choice is ad hoc; for the other, the conditional error function of the permanent registration is used, which is in line with the Müller and Schäfer method.
-As we have seen, using the conditional error function $A_Z$ outperforms the non-adaptive design across all considered efficiency parameters for at least sufficiently large pilot studies and shows clear advantages when compared with the other adaptive designs.
+As we have seen, using the conditional error function $A_Z$ is convincing and outperforms the non-adaptive design across all considered efficiency parameters for at least sufficiently large pilot studies.

-An additional potential advantage of adaptive designs that has not been addressed in this paper is the robustness of the operation characteristics with regard to the a priori assumptions, the main reason to do a sample size recalculation at interim analyses or a pilot study.
-An investigation of the robustness of the adaptive designs in comparison to the separate stage approach would be an interesting topic for future investigations.